Compute

 zypper install nfs-client

-nslookup File system domain name
+nslookup <File system domain name>

 • If the nslookup command cannot be used, you can run yum install bind-utils to install the bind-utils software package.

-If any other resources, such as a disk, have been mounted on the local path, create a new path.
+• If any other resources, such as a disk, have been mounted on the desired local path, create a new path.
 (NFS clients do not refuse repeated mounts.
 If there are repeated mounts, information of the last successful mount is displayed.)

-Table 1 describes the mount parameters.
+Table 1 describes the mount command variables.

 Parameter